Improve Listening Skills to Drive Better AR Recovery Rates

 Call Scripting

-Call scripting is an excellent way to help agents stick to the policies your business has outlined.
-When making a script with listening skills in mind, build these opportunities in through open-ended questions.
-You may also provide sample responses that show empathy and understanding.
+Call scripting is an excellent way to help agents follow compliance guidelines and practice active listening.
+When making a script with listening skills in mind, build in these opportunities through open-ended questions.
+Provide agents with sample responses that demonstrate understanding and care.

 Policies and Procedures

-If your agency is serious about the consumer experience, good listening skills are essential to success.
-Consider creating a culture of listening at all levels of your organization, along with stating this mission within your company policy and procedures.
+Create a culture of listening at all levels of your organization.
+State this mission within your company's policies and procedures.

 Limiting Negative Language

-Shores has long been an advocate for replacing negative language with positive language in the debt collection process.
-She says that the best way to gain the confidence of your consumers is to create positive feelings around resolving their debt.
+The best way to gain consumer confidence is to create positive feelings around resolving their debt.

-All types of collection are a challenge.
-The additional trauma and emotional distress that comes along with owing medical debts can be especially overwhelming – for both collectors and consumers.
+All past due collections are a challenge.
+The additional trauma and emotional distress that comes along with owing medical debts can be especially overwhelming for both collectors and consumers.

-It’s essential for healthcare collectors to listen closely to patients, understand their needs and present realistic, actionable solutions.
+Healthcare collectors need to listen closely to patients, understand their needs, and present realistic, actionable solutions.
 Listening to patients can help collectors:

-• Understand eligibility for creditor financial assistance programs
+• Identify eligibility for creditor financial assistance programs

 • Negotiate affordable payment schedules